The Valley Club of Montecito - Golf Digest

-The Valley Club is routed like an hourglass, with a wide variety of holes, including the third, hard against a barranca, the downright mountainous 10th, the gorgeous canyon-carry 14th and broad, serpentine 15th.
-Fairways are generous but the slant of greens demand certain angles of approach.
+The Valley Club is routed like an hourglass, with a wide variety of holes, including the third (hard against a barranca), the downright mountainous 10th, the gorgeous canyon-carry 14th and broad, serpentine 15th.
+Fairways are generous, but the slant of greens demand certain angles of approach.
 The restored MacKenzie bunkers resemble jigsaw pieces that, observed architect Jim Urbina, seem to fit one another, left and right.
 An added bonus is its location, in perhaps the best golfing weather in the nation.
+But surrounding dry hills are subject to erosion, and The Valley Club was severely damaged by mudslides in early 2018.
+Most of the past year was spent reclaiming its grand golf holes.

 Panelist comments: